 However, Westberg added a note of caution, and a point that is also outlined in Sweden’s 2015 defence bill: namely that Sweden could be pulled into a military conflict should one erupt in its neighbouring region.

 “The Baltic island of Gotland [off Sweden’s east coast] is strategically significant.
-Whomever controls Gotland has an upper hand in this region,” said Westberg.
+Whoever controls Gotland has an upper hand in this region,” said Westberg.

 While Sweden is not a Nato member, the country actively cooperates with the US-led military alliance in peace and security operations.
 This month also marks the first stage of Sweden’s largest joint military drill with Nato in 20 years.
 The first exercise, called Aurora 17, is designed to strengthen Sweden’s defences and deterrence effects.